PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

 [^2]:
     https://ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection/standard-contractual-clauses-scc_en;

-3. As a part of the information obligations, Playform must inform the Data Subjects that their Personal Data is being transferred to other countries, as well as provide them with the information about the safeguards used for the transfer.
+3. As a part of the information obligations, PlayForm must inform the Data Subjects that their Personal Data is being transferred to other countries, as well as provide them with the information about the safeguards used for the transfer.
 The information obligation is to be performed in accordance